SIDN/NTPinfo/README.md

     * The `Custom` button allows the user to input a time period of their choice using the new fields that appear.
     * The `Delay` and `Offset` radios are used to pick the option of which measurement to be shown.
     * The **DownloadButtons** allow the user to download the data for the data during the selected time period.
+* **WorldMap**
+    * This component renders a map for all the geolocation data to be visualized
+    * Makes use of `Leaflet` for rendering the map
+    * The base tile used is ***Dark Matter*** offered by [CARTO](https://carto.com/)
+    * It shows the location of the probes, NTP server(s) and vantage point
+    * The icons used can be found in `src\assets`
+    * Each point on the map show some information related to it, such as:
+      - RTT, Offset and probe ID for the RIPE probes
+      - IP and name for the NTP server(s)
+      - IP and location for the vantage point